philbertshea/tp/docs/UserGuide.md

 1. Ensure you have Java `17` or above installed in your Computer.<br>
    **Mac users:** Ensure you have the precise JDK version prescribed [here](https://se-education.org/guides/tutorials/javaInstallationMac.html).

-1. Download the latest `.jar` file from [here](https://github.com/se-edu/addressbook-level3/releases).
+2. Download the latest `.jar` file from [here](https://github.com/se-edu/addressbook-level3/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for TAssist.
+3. Copy the file to the folder you want to use as the _home folder_ for TAssist.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar TAssist.jar` command to run the application.<br>
+4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar TAssist.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

    * `list` : Lists all contacts.

    * `add -n John Doe -p 98765432 -e johnd@example.com -m A0123456J -t T01` : Adds a contact named `John Doe` to TAssist.

+   * `edit -i 1 -p 91234567 -e johndoe@example.com` : Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.

+   * `tag -a -i 1 -tag lateStudent` : Adds a tag to the 1st student with the label `lateStudent`

    * `del -i 3` : Deletes the 3rd contact shown in the current list.

+   * `export -f ./data/test.csv` Exports the current data as a CSV file into the path ./data/test.csv

    * `clear` : Deletes all contacts.

    * `exit` : Exits the app.

+6. Tired of using the user guide to understand how to use?
+Just type the command name (e.g. `edit`) into the command box to know more about how to use the command!

-1. Refer to the [Features](#features) below for details of each command.
+7. Refer to the [Features](#features) below for details of each command.

 --------------------------------------------------------------------------------------------------------------------